lesroissamusent/Doodler/README.md

 ### My Focus

+Although everyone ended up working on everything in some ways, we definitely focused on specific areas.
+At the start of each day we would have a mini stand-up to see where each of us was most needed and whether anyone wanted help with anything.

 **Back-end**

 In the first few days I concentrated on getting a back-end up and running so that we could get going on the front-end as well.